-The Company has modelled aggregated risk by postcode using commercially available catastrophe models.
+- Flood The Company has modelled aggregated risk by postcode using commercially available catastrophe - Storms exposure to any single event.

-Based on the PML per the models, the Company purchases catastrophe reinsurance cover to limit exposure to any single event.
+Based on the PML per the models, the Company purchases catastrophe reinsurance cover to limit limits the Company's exposure.

-The Company entered into a new Quota share Reinsurance Arrangement from 1 July 2014, whereby 25% of the Home - Building and Contents Premium is ceded to reinsurers.
-This limits the Company's exposure.
+The Company has a Quota share Reinsurance Arrangement, whereby 25% of the Home - Building and Contents Premium is ceded to reinsurers.
+This